IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 #### [Romans 6:2-4, 5-7](https://www.biblegateway.com/passage/?search=Romans+6%3A2-7&version=MEV) We have died to sin since we were baptized into Christ's death and crucified with Christ
 !!!
     2 God forbid!
 How shall **we who died to sin** live any longer in it?
 3 Do you not know that **we who were baptized into Jesus Christ were baptized into His death**?
 4 Therefore we were buried with Him by baptism into death, that just as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+    - Rom.
+6:2-4

 !!!
     5 For if we have been united with Him in the likeness of His death, so shall we also be united with Him in the likeness of His resurrection, 6 knowing this, that **our old man has been crucified with Him**, so that **the body of sin might be destroyed**, and we should no **longer be slaves to sin**.
 7 For **the one who has died is freed from sin**.
+    - Rom.
+6:5-7

-*baptism-completes-faith*: Paul presents a cohesive reality: in Baptism, we are united to Christ’s death; therefore, the old self is crucified and we are freed from sin’s slavery.
+* *baptism-completes-faith*: Paul presents a cohesive reality: in Baptism, we are united to Christ’s death; therefore, the old self is crucified and we are freed from sin’s slavery.
 The sacrament effects what it signifies.

-*obedient-faith:* Romans 6:2-4 and 6:5-7 are part of the same line of thought.
+* *obedient-faith:* Romans 6:2-4 and 6:5-7 are part of the same line of thought.
 Clearly, both have some symbolic meanings.
 Why should we think that the first one also teaches that during the baptism our sins are literally washed away, when right after it talks about being crucified with Christ which was not during our baptism and that also washes away our sins?
 It does not make sense that both, baptized into Christ and crucified with Christ each are the moment at which we are saved as they are different moments in time.
 Picking one as symbolic and literal and the other as only symbolic is arbitrary.
 However, it is reasonable to see these two as both being symbolic references to the one single other event at which we were saved.
 And each of these symbolic references highlights a different aspect of our actual being saved event.
 And when that event was we need to get from the wider biblical context, but at least it's clear it needs to be prior to baptism.

 #### Conclusion of Emphasis on Baptism